makigas/makibot/README.md

 ### Set up the configuration file

-**Clank won't run unless you do this**.
+**Makibot won't run unless you do this**.
 Copy `.env.example` to `.env`.
 This environment file contain several secret keys required to properly run the bot.
 Do not expose this file and keep it **secret**, specially your login token since it could allow anyone to impersonate as your bot.

 - **BOT_TOKEN**: that's the bot token.
 Log in to Discord via browser, visit the [My Apps](https://discordapp.com/developers/applications/me) page, and click on your bot.
 Under the section _App Bot User_, your token will be revealed after you press 'Click to reveal'.

 - **BOT_OWNER**: that's your user ID.
-Clank will recognize the user having this ID as the administrator, as some commands will only be available to the bot owner.
+Makibot will recognize the user having this ID as the administrator, as some commands will only be available to the bot owner.
 How to get your user ID:

   - Go to Settings > Appearance Settings and turn on Developer Mode (scroll down).
 Then, find a message sent by you in any conversation, right click your name and click Copy ID.